-The Local Cuban Currency (CUP) is Worthless
+Cuban Currency (CUP) Is Worthless

-The Cuban Peso (CUP) which is also called Moneda Nacional (MN) has no intrinsic value.
-It isn’t backed up by anything except the word of the Cuban Government.
-And their word internationally is worth less than paper their currency is printed on.
+The Cuban Peso (CUP), which is also called Moneda Nacional (MN), has no intrinsic value.
+It isn’t backed up by anything, except the word of the Cuban Government.
+And their word internationally, is worth less than paper their currency is printed on.

 The Cuban Government prints more money by the day.
 And this money printing devalues the money that is already in circulation.
 The peso is on a steady decline against all major currencies.
-And the Cuban Peso will not recover or avert its decline against all other currencies.
+And the Cuban peso will not recover or avert its decline, against all other foreign currencies.
 It’s only going one way, which is down.

 Because the Cuban Government’s debts and expenses are larger than what the country earns each year, they will continue to print money.
-And the real value of the Cuban Peso will continue to decline.
+And the real value of the Cuban peso will continue to decline.
 Cuba has the same problems, that afflict Argentina’s currency.

 Because the Cuban Government know that their own currency is worthless, they will always want to be paid in foreign currency.
-And you can expect the Cuban Government to avoid buying back their own currency at the airport CADECA as you leave Cuba.
+And you can expect the Cuban Government, to avoid buying back their own currency at the airport CADECA, as you leave Cuba.
 They want to sell you their currency, but not buy it.
-So, only exchange your foreign currency for Cuban Pesos (CUP) as you need it.
+So, only exchange your foreign currency for their socialist funny money, when you need to use it.

 The Cuban Government Needs Foreign Currency

-Whenever you interact with any business owned by the Cuban Government or linked to the Cuban State in Cuba they will only accept foreign currency at their own predetermined exchange rates.
+Whenever you interact with any business owned by the Cuban Government, or with links to the Cuban State, they will only accept foreign currency at their own predetermined exchange rates.
 The Cuban Government won’t accept their own currency.

-Because it’s much more difficult now for the Cuban Government to deposit its foreign cash in foreign banks, it prefers electronic transactions.
-The Cuban Government will often want to be paid in foreign currency electronically.
+Because it’s now much more difficult for the Cuban Government to deposit its foreign cash in foreign banks, it prefers electronic transactions.
+The Cuban Government will often want to be paid in foreign currency, electronically.

-Towns like Varadero and Cayo Coco are in essence dollarized.
-And you’ll have a hard time using the local Cuban Peso at tourist oriented businesses.
+Towns like Varadero and Cayo Coco, are in essence dollarized.
+And you’ll have a hard time using the local Cuban peso at tourist oriented businesses.
 Everyone will want to be paid in foreign currency.

 You can expect towns like Varadero and Cayo Coco to become increasingly more expensive to visit.
-If you set foot outside of your all inclusive resort you can expect to get sticker shock at some of the prices you will need to pay for goods and services.
+If you set foot outside of your all inclusive resort, you can expect to get sticker shock at some of the prices you will need to pay for goods and services.
 But you can reduce your costs by selectively visiting private businesses.
 And by using private service providers.

 Instead of a yellow government run taxi, take a La Nave.
 Instead of paying the hotel for wifi, get a Cuban SIM card.
-Or choose Airbnb’s over hotels.
-And don’t walk into MLC stores and instead seek out private markets or buy from private street vendors.
+Or, choose Airbnb’s over hotels.
+And don’t walk into MLC stores and instead seek out private markets, or buy from private street vendors.

 Where Can I Get More Information About Cuba?

-My Cuba FAQ page will save you a lot of time and a significant amount of money on your trip to Cuba.
-Cuba is not the sort of destination in which you can just arrive unprepared.
+My Complete Guide To Cuba will save you a lot of time and a significant amount of money on your trip to Cuba.
+Cuba is not the sort of destination where you can just arrive, unprepared.

-Read the Cuba FAQ Page here.
+Read the most Complete Guide To Traveling Cuba here.